CjmTH/MetaCYP/README.md

 The environment for CYPMol is configured identically to DeepP450.
 For detailed setup instructions, please refer to the DeepP450 repository: https://github.com/CjmTH/DeepP450.

 ## training
-The raw data and training scripts for the BoM and ReactType prediction tasks are located in the main/Data/, main/Model directories, respectively.
+The raw data and training scripts for the BoM and ReactType prediction tasks are available in the main/Data/ and main/Model/ directories, respectively.

 ## testing
 The input file formats required for CYPMol across different tasks can be found in the corresponding BoM_example.csv or ReactType_example.csv within Main/Data/ directory.
 The model weightare available at: https://huggingface.co/CJM1111/MetaCYP/tree/main.